tyronyiu/OAPP/README.md

 ## Installation
 Simply download the MacOs App, you can double click it and it should run immediately.
+All dependencies should be installed automatically by the script on first use.

 ### Dependencies
+All dependencies should be installed automatically by the script on first use.
 - [Keuze](https://github.com/JodusNodus/keuze)

-**Missing dependencies may need to be installed before first use and may require an internet connection.**

 ## Usage
 When launching the app, a floating window opens with a list of all installed